EonMcC/seven_meals-Work-In-Progress-/README.md

-# Seven Meals
+# Seven Meals - Work In Progress
 An app to help with weekly dinner ideas and shopping

-I wrote this app to a) help with weekly dinners/shopping, and b) to consolidate my JavaScript, Vue.js, MongoDB learning.
+I am writing this app to a) help with weekly dinners/shopping, and b) consolidate my JavaScript, Vue.js, MongoDB learning.

 # Project setup
 ``